Vision Examples in the Food and Pharmaceutical Industries

 Read barcodes marked on beverage cartons.
 Barcode readers or handheld mobile computers were generally used, but this solution did not provide the ability to read character information such as best-before date simultaneously.

-Vision systems can read barcodes and character information simultaneously for collective management.
+Machine vision can read barcodes and character information simultaneously for collective management.
 This prevents mixing of different types or expired products and ensures traceability.

 Inspecting the marking on chemical packages